 No clear-cut line delineates Alsace from Lorraine.
 Alsace is more German.
 Lorraine, with its rolling landscape, appears more French in character.

-The Vosges mountains have plenty of activities for outdoor adventurers, especially the Parc Ballon (mentioned above in “La Route des Cretes”).
-If hiking or biking is not for you, take a ride on the historic Abreschviller train, 2 Place Norbert Prévot, Abreschviller (train-abreschviller.fr; [tel] 03-87-03-71-45).
+The Vosges mountains have plenty of activities for outdoor adventurers, especially the Regional Natural Park of the Ballons des Vosges.
+You can discover this incredibly beautiful protected ecosystem hiking, biking, canoeing, horseback riding, or at one of the park’s many heritage sites from farms to former mills.
+For a less strenuous tour of the area, take a ride on the historic Abreschviller train, 2 pl.
+Norbert Prévot, Abreschviller (train-abreschviller.fr; tel.
+03-87-03-71-45).
 Started in 1884 for logging, today old-fashioned steam or diesel trains take visitors on a 6km (4-mile) circuit around the area.
-The round-trip journey takes 90 minutes.
-It runs in April and October on Wednesday, Sunday and holidays at 3pm, and more frequently May to September; check website for timetable.
-Tickets are 7€ adult one-way and 11€ round-trip, for children it’s 5€ and 8.50€ respectively.
+The round-trip journey takes 90 min.
+It runs in April and October on Wednesday, Sunday and holidays at 3pm, and more frequently May to September; check the website for a timetable.

-For a family break in Lorraine, stop in at the Muséum-Aquarium de Nancy, 34 rue Sainte-Catherine (www.museumaquariumdenancy.eu; [tel] 03-83-32-99-97) with 57 aquariums and a display of 600 preserved animal and archaeological specimens.
+For a family break in Lorraine, stop in at the Muséum-Aquarium de Nancy, 34 rue Sainte-Catherine (www.museumaquariumdenancy.eu; tel.
+03-83-32-99-97), with 57 aquariums and a display of 600 preserved animal and archaeological specimens.
 Open daily 10am to noon and 2 to 6pm.